redox-os/rfcs/text/0000-setattr.md

 The `request` is a byte str in the form `b"TargetActionVersion"` It has a fixed size of 16 bytes.
-Unused bytes should be filled with 0 or whitespace.
+Unused bytes should be filled with 0 or whitespace, but must match the value expected by the driver or service.
 `Target` is a prefix used as a uniqueness qualifier, similar to the way different IOCTL numbers have a prefix related to the device they apply to.
-`Action` is the set of attributes to get or set, or the action being requested, such as seek on a physical device.
+`Action` is the set of attributes to get or set, or the action being requested, such as resetting a physical device.
 It also implies a particular format for the message, for example, a message in RON format will have a different `Action` identifier than a message in